kristiania-kws2100-2026/kws2100-kartbaserte-websystemer/README.md

   // Returns the result as a standardized GeoJSON `FeatureCollection` return c.json({
     type: "FeatureCollection",
-    // tells the client that we're using latitude and longitude.
-This must match the `st_transform` in the query
-    crs: { type: "name", properties: { name: "ESPG:4326" } },
     features: result.rows.map(
       // Returns GeoJSON features where each feature has the geometry from the SQL
       //  and includes all additional columns in the query as properties